Spread of the corona virus in SenegalCurrently: 0.3 new infections per day per 100,000 inhabitants

-The inhabitants of Senegal are still affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Senegal are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 23rd, 2020, 15508 infected persons and 321 deaths have been reported in the country.
-The first confirmed infections were reported on March 3rd, 2020, which is the date of the official notification.
+By April 19th, 2021, 39821 infected persons and 1091 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on September 16th with 223 new infected persons.

 Weight and size